nextcloud/news/README.rst

 Bugs
 ----
+Before reporting bugs:
+* get the newest version of the App Framework
+* get the newest version of the News app
-Before reporting bugs, `please check if they already have been reported <https://github.com/owncloud/news/issues?state=open>`_.
+* `check if they already have been reported <https://github.com/owncloud/news/issues?state=open>`_.

 Before you install the News app
 -------------------------------